 Residential Solar Tax Incentives and Rebates to Help With the Cost of your Solar & Energy Storage System

 Residential solar tax incentives have been a major support for our customers in North and South Carolina.
 Regardless of where you live in 2020, the Federal ITC (investment tax credit) provides a 26% Federal tax credit based upon the total cost of your solar system.
 Thanks to a recent extension by Congress, the 26% credit will be available until the end of 2022, giving you plenty of time to install solar and maximize your savings.

-Renu is a solar consultant and installation company, please speak with you tax advisor or accountant on your eligibility to receive these tax credits.
+Renu is a solar consultant and installation company, please speak with your tax advisor or accountant on your eligibility to receive these tax credits.

 Federal Tax Incentives